apache/trafficserver/doc/admin-guide/files/ssl_server_name.yaml.en.rst

 :ts:cv:`proxy.config.ssl.servername.filename`.
 This file is loaded on start up and by :option:`traffic_ctl config reload` if the file has been modified since process start.

-The configuration file is yaml-based.
+The configuration file is YAML-based.
 After parsing the configuration, a list of tables will be the result.
 Each table is a set of key / value pairs that create a configuration item.
 This configuration file accepts wildcard entries.
-To apply an SNI based setting on all the server names with a common upper level domain name, the user needs to enter the fqdn in the configuration with a ``*.`` followed by the common domain name. (``*.yahoo.com`` for e.g.,).
+To apply an SNI based setting on all the server names with a common upper level domain name, the user needs to enter the fqdn in the configuration with a ``*.`` followed by the common domain name. (``*.yahoo.com`` for example).

 .. _override-verify-origin-server:
 .. _override-verify-server-policy: